 - Unripe papaya will ripen at room temperature, but very dark green fruits may not fully ripen.

-- Refrigerate ripe papayas in a plastic bag and use within one week.
+- Refrigerate ripe papayas in a plastic bag and use them within 4 to 7 days.

 - Papayas can be propagated from semi-hardwood cuttings.